 Ron is past chairman of the Urban Land Institute and currently serves as a trustee.
 He is also chairman emeritus of the Wharton Real Estate Center.
 Ron is additionally past chairman of the International Board of Directors of Habitat for Humanity and currently chairs Habitat’s Global Development Council.
 Ron serves as chairman of the I Have a Dream Foundation, a nonprofit dedicated to educating low-income children.
 He also serves as chairman of the Enterprise Community Partners board of trustees.
 Ron serves on the boards of the U. S. Naval Academy Foundation, the Urban Institute, Horatio Alger Association and Colony Starwood Homes.

 Ron’s philanthropic contributions include a $5 million gift to establish the ULI Terwilliger Center for Housing.
-Ron’s $5 million gift to the Enterprise Foundation created the Enterprise Terwilliger Fund – targeted to create 2,000 affordable homes annually.
-Ron also made a $3 million gift to Enterprise and the Urban Institute to provide Resident Services to low income families.
+Ron’s $5 million gift to Enterprise created the Enterprise Terwilliger Fund – targeted to create 2,000 affordable homes annually.
 He has pledged and contributed more than $20 million to the U.S. Naval Academy.
 His $100 million legacy gift to Habitat for Humanity International will help 60,000 families access improved housing conditions.
-Ron is prepaying $15 million of that gift to create the Terwilliger Center for Innovation and Shelter to bring market-based solutions to low income families worldwide to improve their housing conditions.

 Ron was inducted into the National Association of Homebuilder’s Hall of Fame in 2008.
 In 2009, Ron was honored by the National Housing Conference with the Housing Leader of the Year Award.